-The St. Lawrence Seaway is uniquely situated to prevent the further introduction of invasive species.
-With a central inspection point, situated outside of the Lakes, the ballast water tanks of all inbound vessels are inspected by both Canada and the United States.
-Joint vessel inspections by Transport Canada, the U.S. Coast Guard, and the U.S. and Canadian Seaway Corporations have been regularly conducted in Montreal.
-This inspection process, in place since 1997, has been successful in enhancing the operational and environmental security of the Great Lakes St. Lawrence Seaway Improvements are continually being made to the inspection programs to incorporate updated procedures and technology.
-All four agencies work cooperatively in a bi-national manner to address issues as they arise.
-The Seaway regulation harmonizes the ballast water requirements for vessels transiting the U.S. waters of the Seaway with those currently required by Transport Canada for transit in waters under Canadian jurisdiction of the Seaway.
+The St. Lawrence Seaway is uniquely situated to prevent further introduction of invasive species.
+With a central inspection point, situated outside of the Lakes, the ballast water tanks of all inbound vessels are inspected by either Canada or the United States as part of our bi-national joint vessel inspection program under the Ballast Water Working Group.
+Vessel safety, security, and ballast inspections have been regularly conducted pre-Seaway entry since 1997.
+These inspections have been successful in enhancing the operational and environmental safety and security of the Great Lakes St. Lawrence Seaway system.
+All four agencies work cooperatively in a binational manner to address issues as they arise.
+The Seaway NOBOB regulation harmonizes the ballast water requirements for vessels transiting the U.S. waters of the Seaway with those currently required by Transport Canada for transit in waters under Canadian jurisdiction of the Seaway.
 The BWWG coordinates and manages implementation of three sets of Ballast Water Regulations, providing effective control against the introduction of aquatic invasive species.
-The BWWG will continue its work to deter the introduction of aquatic invasive species in the Great Lakes using regulatory, technological, and management-based protocols.
-The agencies take the threat of aquatic invasive species very seriously and are dedicated to finding new answers to combat the problem.
+The BWWG will continue its work to deter the introduction of aquatic invasive species in the Great Lakes using regulatory, technological, and management-The agencies take the threat of aquatic invasive species very based protocols. seriously and are dedicated to combating the problem.